jkkbuddika/kasun.portfolio/ml2/index.md

 2. Try predicting missing values
 3. Assign the mean/median/mode value to missing values

-Of these methods the simplest is to remove rows/columns with missing values.
+Of these methods, the simplest is to remove rows/columns with missing values.
 We can use the `dropna` function (`axis=0` to drop *rows* or `axis=1` to drop *columns* with missing values) of Pandas to achieve this.
 You have to be cautious here as you may unnecessarily lose too much data.